-Fouts sues to keep machinery tax
+Fouts sues to stop end of state machinery tax

 Warren Mayor Jim Fouts is trying to prevent the state from eliminating taxes on office equipment and industrial machinery for a large sector of the business community under a constitutional change voters approved in August.